Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 “Update from General Kolbeinn, Mister President.
 They’ve found another relay world…”

-Beau blinked, then his mind turned back to the fact---so-far unreported and likely to remain that way---that one of the corpses found in Grand Central Station’s destroyed jump array had been riddled with Hierarchy implants.
+Beau blinked, then his mind turned back to the fact - so-far unreported and likely to remain that way - that one of the corpses found in Grand Central Station’s destroyed jump array had been riddled with Hierarchy implants.
 A small, satisfied smile invaded his face and decided to stay.

 “I see.”
 He nodded.
 “I’ll be with him shortly.”